COMPENDIAL UPDATES

 3/12/2026

-USP PF [52(1)] monograph European Elder Berry Liquid Extract.
+USP PF [52(1)] mono European Elder Berry Liquid Extract.
 R Microbial Enumeration Tests 〈2021〉:The total aerobic bacterial count does not exceed 104 CFU/g, and the total combined molds and yeasts count does not exceed 103 CFU/g.

 Absence of Specified Microorganisms 〈2022〉, Test Procedures, Test for Absence of Salmonella Species and Test for Absence of Escherichia coli:Meets the requirements